Domains of commutative C*-subalgebras: C*-algebras

-There is also an established notion of scatteredness in general C*-algebras $A$, which can be defined as follows~\cite{jensen:scattered}.
-A \emph{positive functional} on $A$ is a continuous linear map $f \colon A\to\C$ satisfying $f(a^*a)\geq 0$.
-The space of positive functionals of unit norm forms a convex set, whose extremal points are called \emph{pure}.
-A C*-algebra is called \emph{scattered} when each positive functional can be written as the countable sum of pure positive functionals.
+There is also an established notion of scatteredness in general C*-algebras $A$, which can be defined as follows. \begin{definition}\cite{jensen:scattered}.
+A \emph{positive functional} on a C*-algebra $A$ is a continuous linear map $f \colon A\to\C$ satisfying $f(a^*a)\geq 0$.
+Positive functionals of unit norm are called \emph{states}, and form a convex set, whose extremal points are called \emph{pure}.
+A positive functional is called \emph{pure} if it is a positive multiple of a pure state. $A$ is called a \emph{scattered} C*-algebra when each positive functional can be written as the countable sum of pure positive functionals, where the sum converges pointwise. \end{definition} Theorem~\ref{thm:Kusuda} characterizes scattered C*-algebras completely.
+For now, let us mention that scattered C*-algebras are locally AF-algebras (cf.~\cite[Lemma 5.1]{lin:quasimultipliers}, where the author uses `AF-algebra' to mean 'locally AF-algebra'); it was only recently that a scattered C*-algebra that is not approximately finite-dimensional was found~\cite[Theorem 1.10]{bicekoszmider:approximateunits}.

-\begin{exa} An operator $f \in B(H)$ on a Hilbert space $H$ is \emph{compact} when it is a limit of operators of finite rank.
-If $H$ is infinite-dimensional, the compact operators form a proper ideal $K(H)\subseteq B(H)$, and all self-adjoint elements of $K(H)$ have countable spectrum~\cite[VII.7.1]{conway:functionalanalysis}.
-It follows that the C*-algebra $K(H) + \C 1_H$ is scattered~\cite{huruya:spectral}. \end{exa}
+\begin{example} An operator $f \in B(H)$ on a Hilbert space $H$ is \emph{compact} when it is a limit of operators of finite rank.
+If $H$ is infinite-dimensional, the compact operators form a proper ideal $K(H)\subseteq B(H)$, and all self-adjoint elements of $K(H)$ have countable spectrum~\cite[Theorem VII.7.1]{conway:functionalanalysis}.
+It follows that the C*-algebra $K(H) + \C 1_H$ is scattered~\cite{huruya:spectral}. \end{example}

-The following theorem connects the notions of approximately finite-dimensional algebras, scattered topological spaces, and scattered C*-algebras.
+The following theorem connects the notions of AF-algebras, scattered topological spaces, and scattered C*-algebras.